rixx/books.rixx.de/data/reviews/michael-ende/jim-knopf-und-lukas-der-lokomotivfuhrer/index.md

 - book: michael-ende/jim-knopf-und-die-wilde-13
   text: The next book in the series.
 - book: michael-ende/the-neverending-story
-  text: Michael Ende is best known for the Neverending Story, which I also liked a lot (though a decade later).
+  text: Michael Ende is best known for the Neverending Story, which I also liked a
+    lot (though a decade later).
 - book: erich-kastner/das-fliegende-klassenzimmer
   text: I got a similar feeling from Erich Kästner, particularly from The Flying Classroom.
 review:
   date_read:
   - 1999-05-01
-  did_not_finish: false
   rating: 4
 ---